kshabunov/ecclab/README.md

 ```
 This will build the executables and copy them to the `work` subdirectory.

-To build with `make` run it in the project root directory.
+To build from command line with `make` run it in the project root directory.
 It will build executables to the `work` subdirectory.
 The provided makefile uses `gcc`, but it can be replaced with any other C compiler.